-Over the last 48 years, Friends of Radnor Lake has worked with the State of Tennessee, landowners and other partners to acquire additional land around Radnor Lake State Natural Area.
-This has been a comprehensive effort with the overall goal of maintaining Radnor Lake in the same natural state as it was when designated as the State of Tennessee’s first natural area in 1973.
-We strive to protect the watershed, viewshed, sensitive plant species, native grasslands and future hiking trail opportunities.
+Over the last 52 years, Friends of Radnor Lake has worked with the State of Tennessee, landowners and other partners to acquire additional land around Radnor Lake State Natural Area.
+This has been a comprehensive effort with the overall goal of maintaining Radnor Lake in the same natural state as it was when designated as one of the State of Tennessee’s first natural areas in 1973.

 Efforts to protect land surrounding Radnor Lake starts with our adjoining landowners.
 John and Betsy Cartwright have been Radnor’s neighbors to the east for decades.
 After two years of planning, in January 2018, the Cartwrights bestowed their five acres of property, forever protecting this critical viewshed, watershed property on Radnor’s eastern border, from development.